hedhyw/rex/README.md

 ![rex-gopher](_docs/gopher.png)

-This is a regular expressions builder for humans!
+This is a regular expressions builder for gophers!

 ## Why?